About configuration files

 4. Leaves the default file unchanged in

-While you can do a lot of configuration from Splunk Web or with CLI commands, you can also edit the configuration files directly for any setting.
-For some advanced customizations that Splunk Web does not support, edit the configuration files directly.
+While you can perform a lot of configuration with Splunk Web or CLI commands, you can also edit the configuration files directly.
+Some advanced configurations are not exposed in Splunk Web or the CLI and can only be changed by editing the configuration files directly.

 Before you change any configuration files: